All Products

 Overlapping prefixes and the same tags specified in multiple lifecycle rules

-For example, rule1 described in the following table takes effect for all objects that contain the a=1 tag and is configured to convert the storage class of matched objects to IA 10 days after they are last modified. rule2 described in the following table takes effect for all objects whose names contain the abc prefix and that contain the a=1 tag. rule2 is configured to delete matched objects 120 days after they are last modified.
+For example, rule1 described in the following table converts the storage class of objects that have the a=1 tag to IA 10 days after they are last modified. rule2 described in the following table deletes objects whose names contain the abc prefix and that have the a=1 tag 120 days after they are last modified.

 rule1